 This 509 variant comes with suppressor height blacked-out sights.
 Considering this gun is set up with a factory optics mount, it’s nice not to have to replace the sights to get sights that will co-witness with your optic.

 FN 509 Tactical

-Your FN 509 Tactical comes with 3 dot tritium suppressor height night sights.
+Your 509 Tactical comes with 3 dot tritium suppressor height night sights.
 This model is also set up to accept slide-mounted optics, and these sights will co-witness when running a red dot.

 Glock Factory Sights

 There are tons of sight options offered on Glocks from the factory on all the different Generations.
 Glock is famous for their plastic slot fillers that they call sights, but they also ship their guns with 3 dot Glock night sights made by Meprolight and Ameriglo.
 Unfortunately, the MOS variants do not come with suppressor height sights, so you’ll have to buy a set that’ll co-witness with an optic.